 Applicants must be or have been affiliated with one of the Marion Circle organizations.
-See "Helpful Links" on our web page for specific eligibility requirements.
+See Circle Member Resources on our web page for specific eligibility requirements.
 If still not sure, contact the institution with which you believe you have the affiliation.

 8. What does the final presentation at Fredonia entail?

 At minimum, Fredonia provides a space open to the public for a one-hour lecture/presentation about your creative journey.
-This will be scheduled as a part of Homecoming Weekend, usually the third weekend in October.
+This will be scheduled for the fall semester approximately sixteen to eighteen months after the fellowship is awarded.
 The presentation may or may not include some or all of a finished product.
 Depending on the project, Fredonia will try to accommodate a small exhibition, workshop, or residency but cannot guarantee financial or technical support.
 Please budget for travel to Fredonia.
 We will provide ground transportation from Buffalo-Niagara International Airport, two nights accommodation, and meals while on campus.